ds4se/admin/reviewTemplate.md

 # Review template

+Before filling in this review, please read our [Advice to Reviewers](how2review.md).

 _(If you have confidential comments about this chapter, please email them to one of the book editors._)